-2.4 Truck movements by road, which exceed the limits specified in requirement 2.3b) and Table 2 requirement 2.3 (Table 2), may be undertaken following the preparation, endorsement and implementation of a Transport Infrastructure Strategy.
+2.4 The movement of container freight by road, which exceed the limits specified in requirement 2.3, may be undertaken following the preparation, endorsement and implementation of a Transport Infrastructure Strategy.

-The Strategy shall provide a framework for the development and implementation of local, regional and State road and rail infrastructure improvements or traffic management measures necessary for an increase in truck movements beyond the limits identified in requirement 2.3b) and Table 2 requirement 2.3 (Table 2).
-The Strategy shall be developed in consultation with the Department, Transport for NSW, RMS, HDC, Council, adjoining land owners and the local community.
+The Strategy shall provide a framework for the development and implementation of local, regional and State road and rail infrastructure improvements or traffic management measures necessary for an increase in container freight movements (as described in Table 1).
+The Strategy shall be developed in consultation with the Department, Transport for NSW, RMS, Council, adjoining land owners and the local community.
 The Strategy shall include, but not necessarily be limited to:

-- a) the objectives and scope of the Strategy; - b) identification of stakeholders associated with the development of the Strategy, consultation undertaken with Stakeholders and how matters raised were considered; - c) freight volume demand forecasts for road and rail freight movement, including a demand and supply analysis and description of the supply chain for the Concept Plan (for all freight movement); - d) identification and alignment of road and rail movements with required road and rail infrastructure and service improvements or management measures required to meet forecast road and rail freight demand; - e) the feasibility of port freight movements utilising existing and identified infrastructure and service provisions measures for the proposal; and - f) identification of how and when the required infrastructure and service improvements or management measures will be delivered, including parties responsible for the funding and implementation of the works.
+- a) the objectives and scope of the Strategy; - b) identification of stakeholders associated with the development of the Strategy, consultation undertaken with Stakeholders and how matters raised were considered; - c) freight volume demand forecasts for road and rail freight movement, including a demand and supply analysis and description of the supply chain for the Concept Plan (for all freight movement);

+- d) identification and alignment of road and rail movements with required road and rail infrastructure and service improvements or management measures required to meet forecast road and rail freight demand: - e) the feasibility of port freight movements utilising existing and identified infrastructure and service provisions measures for the proposal; and - f) identification of how and when the required infrastructure and service improvements or management measures will be delivered, including parties responsible for the funding and implementation of the works.